 Yes.
 ‘Compromise’ agreement is the old name and you will still hear it used.
 The name was changed some years ago with the intention, presumably, of making the purpose clearer.
 The change was cosmetic, however.
 The substance remains the same.

-Contact our settlement agreement solicitors
+Our settlement agreement solicitors

 We are specialist employment solicitors, based in central Manchester.
 We have been advising and negotiating settlement agreements on our clients’ behalf for over 30 years.